Pandemic's deadliest month in US ends with signs of progress - WTMJ

 Walensky urged Americans to get vaccinated as soon as shots become available to them, and stressed it’s no time to relax basic precautions such as wearing masks.

-Meanwhile, a snowstorm Monday forced the closing of many vaccination sites in the Northeast, including in New York City and Connecticut.

-And a plan to reopen Chicago schools to roughly 62,000 students for the first time since March remained in doubt.
-Last-minute negotiations over COVID-19 safety measures with the teachers’ union stalled, increasing the possibility of a strike or lockout if educators do not show up for work.

-Kunzelman reported from College Park, Maryland.
-Associated Press writers Ricardo Alonso-Zaldivar, Marilynn Marchione, Sophia Tareen, Bill Kole and Mike Stobbe contributed to this report.
+Associated Press writers Ricardo Alonso-Zaldivar and Marilynn Marchione in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.